eodell6502/experior/README.md

 these inauspicious beginnings, we will generate several other files, including test data, reports, and regression tests.

-It will help if you go ahead and install Experior
+It will help if you go ahead and install Experior.

 ```bash
 $ npm install experior --global